MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/phone-system-with-calling-plans.md

 >|**How technology can overcome these challenges**<p>Phone System with Calling Plans will allow end user’s personal computer to receive and place phone calls over data network by leveraging the native Microsoft Teams app, removing the necessity to roll out and maintain desktop phones, and opens the opportunity to decommission the existing PBX system, as the phone service can be delivered via the cloud over the network with no dependency on traditional phone system.|
 >|**Expected, measurable, business outcomes**<p>Removing requirements to maintain and decommissioning existing legacy PBX and desktop phones, will deliver a 20% reduction of monthly telephony service expense.
 Phone System with Calling Plans will simplify office workspaces, allowing Contoso to expand its operations by establishing new offices with minimal upfront telephony costs.|

-In addition to defining your business use cases, as you move into the next step of the Envision phase, you should also get clarity around:
+During the Envision phase, in addition to defining your business use cases, you should also get clarity around these items:
-- organizational scope, and
+- Organizational scope
-- project timelines
+- Project timelines

 Identify key stakeholders
 -------------------------

-The business use cases defined in the previous step will include organizational scope of Phone System with Calling Plans implementation, and based on that, the comprehensive stakeholder matrix can be completed to include the right people to be involved in the project.
+The business use cases defined in the previous step will include organizational scope of Phone System with Calling Plans implementation.
+Based on that, you can complete the comprehensive stakeholder matrix to include the right people to be involved in the project.

 > [!TIP]
 > Below is an example of stakeholder matrix template that you can use to document the project stakeholders: